bids-standard/bids-specification/src/04-modality-specific-files/10-microscopy.md

 In the context of Microscopy, a session ([`ses-<label>`](../99-appendices/09-entities.md#ses)) can refer to all the acquisitions between the start and the end of an imaging experiment for ex vivo imaging or a subject lab visit for biopsy procedure and/or in vivo imaging.
+Consistent with other data types in BIDS, the session entity is optional.

 The [`sample-<label>`](../99-appendices/09-entities.md#sample) entity is REQUIRED for Microscopy data and is used to distinguish between different samples from the same subject.